REGULATORY DEADLINE COUNTDOWN

 The statutory tort reality check: Managing your new litigation risk

-Since June 2025, individuals can pursue serious privacy invasion claims directly—and class actions are emerging.
-Learn what differentiates routine incidents from "serious invasions," which practices heighten exposure, and how to demonstrate reasonable steps to mitigate liability.
-Includes guidance on insurance gaps, indemnity provisions, and responding to tort claims.
+Since June 2025, individuals can pursue serious privacy invasion damages claims directly in court - no regulator required.
+With the first published judgment already handed down and a high-profile media settlement grabbing national attention, the tort is moving fast from theory to practice.
+Learn what distinguishes a routine incident from a "serious invasion," which organisational practices are creating real exposure, and how to demonstrate the reasonable steps that may mitigate liability.
+Includes practical guidance on insurance gaps, indemnity provisions, and responding to a tort claim before it escalates.

 12:15 - 13:15